ibm-cloud-docs/hardware-firewall-shared/faqs.md

 {{site.data.keyword.attribute-definition-list}}

-# FAQs for Hardware Firewall
+# FAQ for Hardware Firewall
 {: #faqs-for-hardware-firewall-shared}

 The following frequently asked questions can help you when you work with your Hardware Firewall.